axelhahn/pre-dispatcher/readme.md

 * Caching of pages with GET parameters (you need to define exclusions of variable names if not to cache them)
 * Minimal requirements: it can be used on any shared hoster (it just needs file access - no database, no other service or module)
 * automatic deletion of cached entries (if you are in a backend: define cookie or session variable names to delete a page cache)
-* Delete a single file to flush all cache entries
+* Delete or touch a single file to flush all older cache entries (i.e. for changes in a layout template)
+* force the refresh of a cached content
 * debugging features to follow the behaviour:
    * enable/ disable debugging
    * limit visibility of debug infos to defined ip addresses